Profile: Prince Harry

 He described "nightly legal battles to keep defamatory stories out of papers", attempts by reporters and photographers to get into her home and the "bombardment" of nearly every friend and loved one in her life.

-In September 2017, Ms Markle told Vanity Fair magazine she and Harry were "two people who are really happy and in love".
+In September 2017, Meghan told Vanity Fair magazine she and Harry were "two people who are really happy and in love".

-The couple made their first public appearance together at the same month's Invictus Games, and there has since been speculation in the British press that a royal engagement is imminent.
+The couple made their first public appearance together at the same month's Invictus Games, and were married in May 2018 at St George's Chapel in Windsor.

+Kensington Palace announced the Duchess of Sussex's pregnancy in October 2018 - she is due to give birth next spring.

+The news emerged as the royal couple began a tour of Australia.